ICL-TUM Global Fellows Program

 2. Once you have found a suitable host at ICL, please ask him/her for an invitation letter for your intended research stay.

-3. Submit following documents to the TUM-GS Management Office no later than 30 April 2018:
+3. Submit following documents to the TUM-GS Management Office no later than 6 weeks before the intended start date of the research stay:

 - Research@ICL Grant application form